patrickhladun/moodscape/README.md

   - Use of high-quality images for artworks.
   - Professional and elegant typography for readability and style.
   - Consistent visual elements across all pages, including buttons, icons, and navigation.
-  - Visual feedback for user interactions, such as adding items to the cart or completing a purchase.
+  - Visual Reviews for user interactions, such as adding items to the cart or completing a purchase.

 ## Mockups and Wireframes